Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 Observations:

 - There are no long discussions in the comments.
 Either everything was clear, or we switched to a call or chat.
 - In the second year, discussions became more specific.
 There were more discussions with comments, but fewer discussions with many comments.
-I think we partially learned how to discuss, partially the questions became more grounded: less philosophy and abstractions, more facts and practical questions.
+I think, we partially learned how to discuss, partially the questions became more grounded: less philosophy and abstractions, more facts and practical approaches.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"